Brimonidine/brinzolamide (Into the eye)

 - Bitter, sour, or unusual taste, dry mouth

-- Burning, dryness, itching, or stinging in the eyes
+- Temporary blurred vision or burning, dryness, itching, or stinging in the eyes

 If you notice other side effects that you think are caused by this medicine, tell your doctor